Lively Kernel

-The Lively Kernel is an open-source web programming environment.
+The Lively Kernel is an open-source web programming environment, developed by Dan Ingalls when he was at SAP Research.
 It supports desktop-style applications with rich graphics and direct manipulation abilities, but without the installation or upgrade troubles of conventional desktop applications.
 Development began at Sun Microsystems Laboratories in Menlo Park, California, and later moved to the Hasso Plattner Institute in Potsdam-Babelsberg near Berlin.

 Overview

 The Lively Kernel is a graphical composition and integrated programming environment written fully in the programming language JavaScript using standard browser graphics (W3C Canvas or SVG).
 It is thus accessible to any browser as a web page, and it begins operating as soon as the web page is loaded.
 It is able to edit its own code and graphics, and through its built-in WebDAV support, it can save its results or even clone itself onto new web pages.
 Along with its application development abilities, it can also function as its own integrated development environment (IDE), making the whole system self-sufficient with no tools except a browser.